shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 most of the last year.
 We didn’t try to build a particularly fancy interpreter for Dart (that had been attempted at Google multiple times before), but rather built something very simple.
-One of the challenges this creates is that Interpreters (and particularly our simple one) are very slow.
+One of the challenges this creates is that interpreters (and particularly our simple one) are very slow.
 In our case, our current (unoptimized) interpreter is about 100x slower than executing Dart AOT code on a CPU.
-Thankfully we had an insight early on that made us not have to care about interpreter speed.
+Thankfully, we had an insight early on that made us not have to care about interpreter speed.

-The insight that makes Shorebird possible is building a system that runs only changed Dart logic on the interpreter.
-Since the vast majority of the performance-critical Dart code in a Flutter program is typically the Flutter framework itself, and very few users ever change the Flutter framework, as long as we’re able to integrate our interpreter well and execute unchanged code on the CPU, essentially all of your application would end up running (at full speed) on the CPU and your program as a whole would show unchanged performance.
+This insight is that we can run only changed Dart logic on the interpreter, while continuing to run unchanged code on the CPU.
+Since the vast majority of the performance-critical Dart code in a Flutter program is typically the Flutter framework itself, essentially all of your application would end up running (at full speed) on the CPU, and your program as a whole would show unchanged performance.
 This was our bet.
 Other than being extremely hard to make work, it paid off.

 Determining what parts of your program we could run on the CPU vs. interpreter was hard.
 To do this we invented a new phase of Dart compilation we called the